 I work closely with the director, manage the office team and different operations.
 I will gladly answer all your questions and send you news and announcements.

-Inesa Sulaj holds a bachelor’s degree in archeology and management of cultural heritage from the University of Tirana and a master’s degree in urban designing and landscape from Polis University, Albania.
+I hold a bachelor’s degree in archaeology and management of cultural heritage from the University of Tirana and a master’s degree in urban design and landscape from Polis University, Albania, as well as a second master’s in museum studies from the University of Leicester, United Kingdom.

-Inesa has been working for more than eight years in both public and private sectors in Albania, the Balkans and the United Kingdom.
-She began her career in the Ministry of Culture in Albania, working for the Department of Cultural Heritage and Museology.
-She has worked for USAID and USA embassy projects in the tourism and the cultural heritage field, and as a consultant for different projects in Albania.
+I have been working for more than ten years in both the public and private sectors in Albania, the Balkans, and the United Kingdom.
+I began my career at the Ministry of Culture in Albania, working in the Department of Cultural Heritage and Museology.
+I have also worked on USAID and US Embassy projects in tourism and cultural heritage.
+I work as a consultant on creative projects, heritage education initiatives, and museum and exhibition projects in Albania and across the Balkans.

-Since 2019, Inesa has been part of IE’s team, firstly as deputy manager.
-In 2020, she was promoted and is currently the office manager.
+Since 2019, I have been part of IE’s team, initially as deputy manager.
+In 2020, I was promoted and currently serve as the office manager.

 MoreLess